franckfotso/segm_cfm/README.md

   * [SBD (VOC2012): train+val (12031 MCG proposals)](https://data.vision.ee.ethz.ch/jpont/mcg/MCG-SBD-trainval-proposals.tgz)
   * [SBD (VOC2012): train+val (12031 COB proposals)](https://data.vision.ee.ethz.ch/kmaninis/share/COB/Precomputed/COB-SBD-trainval-proposals.tgz)

-Those datasets were use train model over CNN nets: AlexNet, ZF & VGG16.
+Those datasets were used to train model over CNN nets: AlexNet, ZF & VGG16.
 We have explored many CNN nets in the way to see how flexible this approach is.
-Futhermore, we have provide all prototxt required so that you can test this project in a wide range of Nvidia GPU card ( > 2 Gb)
+Futhermore, we have provided all prototxt required so that you can test this project in a wide range of Nvidia GPU card ( > 2 Gb)

 ## Hardwares/Softwares:
     OS: Ubuntu 16.04 64 bit